ibm-cloud-docs/dns-svcs/glb.md

 ## Adding an origin pool
 {: #add-a-pool}

 Origin pools group your origins for the load balancer to use.
+An origin can be either an IP or a hostname.
 Decide whether you want to create a monitored or unmonitored origin pool.
 For monitored pools, you must specify the health check to use, and from which subnet the health is monitored.
 Origin pools exist at the instance level, and can be used by any global load balancer in any DNS zone that is configured in the instance.

 Before you begin, keep the following considerations in mind when working with origin pools:

 * At least one origin pool is required for each provisioned load balancer.
 * Origins must be on the same subnet as the subnet specified for health monitoring.
-* Only origins with IP addresses can be specified.
 * Origin health monitoring continues even when an origin pool is disabled.
 To disable health monitoring on an origin, you can disable the origin.
 * When creating an origin pool, it can take 1 - 10 minutes for the health check to get initiated, during which time the pool appears in a `Critical` state.
 * You can't delete a subnet that you are using for health monitoring unless you also delete the origin pool that you are monitoring.
+* If a hostname is provided as an origin in a pool, it can be an A, AAAA, or CNAME resource record, as well as another load balancer.
+However, you might see slower performance when resolving long CNAME chains or load balancers.

 You must update your VPC security group to allow traffic from the health monitoring subnet.
 See [Security groups](#security-groups-glb) for more information.
 {:important}

 To create an origin pool, follow these steps:

-1. From the {{site.data.keyword.dns_short}} zone page, click **Global load balancers**, then click **Origin pools**.
+1. From the {{site.data.keyword.dns_short}} navigation menu, click **Global load balancers**, then select the **Origin pools** tab.
 1. Click **Create origin pool**.
 Pools are enabled by default.

    Disabling a pool causes any load balancer that uses it to fail over to the next pool, if any.
 Disabled pools do not receive traffic.